 Now the question becomes how much is that TV deal going to be worth because this group of mostly current FCS teams likely won’t commandeer as much as the former WAC conference would in this age.
 Another factor will be the post-pandemic TV rights that may or may not be depressed in value (this is truly an unknown here).

 Further to the TV revenue aspect, Conference USA and the Sun Belt schools receive approximately $500,000 per year under current deals.
 The MAC schools receive roughly $830,000 per year and Mountain West schools bring in one million per season.

 This also cuts the other way: will those FCS be willing to make the move to the WAC at increased travel costs for the potential of slightly more money?
 If they move up to the FBS level, they will have additional capital expenditures to expand the stadiums.

 Finally, it is difficult to know how each school currently views its standing in the Southland.
-Any unease or unhappiness was not factored to the numbers above.
-Some schools may simply believe that the current arrangement is untenable and leaving for greener pastures is best – travel costs be damned.
+Any unease or unhappiness was not factored into the numbers above.
+Some schools may simply believe that the current arrangement is untenable and leaving for greener pastures is best – travel (and additional) costs be damned.